Jonahbui/imgProcess/README.md

 - Use make to generate executable
 - Run executable with "filename".bmp through command-line as first argument

+Note:
-Note: bmp file must be in the same directory as executable (as of now)
+- bmp file must be in the same directory as executable (as of now)
+- bmp file must have a bit-depth of 24
+- Blurring currently works better the lower the image's resolution is

 Code is worked in reference with : Intermediate C Programming by Yun-Hsiang Lu